 - GRS, Global Recycling Standard certification.
 Having a GRS certificate verifies the products use of recycled materials.
 The certificate also means that the product was made under socially responsible working conditions using processes that cause minimal harm to the environment.

 GSM stands for grams per square meter.
 It’s a measure of the density of the towel.
 Generally, towels range from between 300-900 GSM with a higher GSM meaning the towel is thicker and heavier.

 The GSM that’s best for you depends on what you want to use the towel for.
 Thicker towels are more luxurious and good for home use or guest bathrooms.
 Thinner towels are more portable and faster drying, so are better for on-the-go use and travelling.

-Hopefully, we’ve helped you navigate the maze that is eco-friendly towels.
+Hopefully, I’ve helped you navigate the maze that is eco-friendly towels.

-All the options we’ve featured are not only great towels, but are also great for the environment.
+All the options I’ve featured are not only great towels, but are also great for the environment.